nottrobin/robinwinslow.uk/_posts/2013-05-31-installing-symfony-2-by-creating-a-github-fork.md

 ... etc
 ```

-If you get `error`s you must fix them, if you get `warnings` you could continue without if you like.
+If you get `error`s you must fix them.
+If you get `warning`s feel free to ignore them.

 Run the PHP server
 ---